timkeller/timkeller.github.io/cv.markdown

 - Strategic technical oversight on all technology projects and activities.
 - Management and guidance of a development team using SCRUM and Emergent Design methodologies.
-- Web Development in the Python and PHP languages utilising skills in HTML5/CSS3 design, JQuery, MySQL, PostgreSQL, Apache, nginx and Linux.
+- Web Development in the Python and PHP languages utilising skills in HTML5/CSS3 design, JQuery, MySQL, PostgreSQL, MongoDB, Apache, nginx and Linux.
 - Oversight of Umoya’s systems architecture including load balancers, application servers and database backends.
 - Significant interaction with customers and partners through the development of requirement specifications and user acceptance testing.